WSWCWaterDataExchange/MappingStatesDataToWaDE2.0/NorthDakota/WaterAllocation/ReadME.md

 #### Operation and Steps:
 - Read the input files and generate single output dataframe *outdf*.
 - Populate output dataframe with *WaDE Water Allocations* specific columns.
-- Assign **NDSWC** info to the *WaDE Water Allocations* specific columns.
-See *ND_Allocation Schema Mapping to WaDE.xlsx* for specific details.
+- Assign state info to the *WaDE Water Allocations* specific columns.
+See *NDwr_Allocation Schema Mapping to WaDE.xlsx* for specific details.
 Items of note are as follows...
     - Extract *MethodUUID*, *VariableSpecificUUID*, *OrganizationUUID*, *WaterSourceUUID*, & *SiteUUID* from respective input csv files.
 See code for specific implementation of extraction.
     - *AllocationApplicationDate* = **date_issue**.
     - *AllocationExpirationDate* = **date_cance**.